29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

     colspan: 1,
     image("./imgs/gears.png", width: 90%),
   ),
   [Another factor which contributes to the balance between torque and agility is the gear ratio chosen.
 If the force applied on the driven gear is further from its pivot compared to the distance from the driving gears pivot then the driven gear will turn with more force but it will turn slower compared to the driving gear.
 If this coupling is reversed then the driven gear will turn with less force but it will turn faster compared to the driving gear.
 The gear ratio is often described as either $"driven gear Ω"/"driving gear Ω"$ where Ω is angular velocity or $"driven gear teeth"/"driving gear teeth"$.
 Like with wheel type and amount the gear ratio of the drive can be used to further optimise a drive to have greater speed or greater pushing power.
-On the left is an example of a 2:3 gear coupling. #link("https://en.wikipedia.org/wiki/Gear_train")[Image Credit]]
+On the left is an image @GearTrainWiki of a 2:3 gear coupling.
+It's also important to consider that wheel size also acts like a gear and so affects torque and speed.
+  ]
 )
-It's also important to consider that wheel size also acts like a gear and so affects torque-speed.
 #components.admonition(type: "note")[
-  Whilst it's not very commonly used in the context of V5, it's theoretically possible to have a gear transmission to switch between high torque and high speed, which may have a niche to save on motors when trying to make a bot capable of having high speed and pushing ability without commiting as many motors from 88W limit.
+  Whilst it's not very commonly used in the context of V5, it's theoretically possible to have a gear transmission to switch between high torque and high speed, which would allow for dynamic gear ratio changing.
 ]
 === Direct Drives
 It is also important to consider the viability of direct drives, where power is drawn directly from the motors.
 This can be useful as it has a lower build complexity allowing for more space and parts for other game scoring subsystems.
 They can be consisdered when you want to go with specific rpms such as 200 or 600, in order to have a unique torque-speed ratio compared to the rest of the competition.
-Below is a comparison between a direct drive and a 6 motor geared drive. #link("https://www.vexforum.com/t/creating-a-basic-drive/106873")[Direct Drive] #link("https://www.vexforum.com/t/gearing-on-a-six-motor-drive/109357")[Geared Drive]
+Below is a comparison between a direct drive and a 6 motor geared
 #grid(
   columns: (1fr, 1fr),
   rows: (auto),
   gutter: 5pt,
   grid.cell(
     colspan: 1,
-    image("./imgs/directdrive.jpeg", width: 90%),
+    figure([#image("./imgs/directdrive.jpeg", width: 55%)], caption: [#link("https://www.vexforum.com/t/creating-a-basic-drive/106873")[Direct Drive @CreatingBasicDrive]]),
   ),
   grid.cell(
     colspan: 1,
-    image("./imgs/geareddrive.jpeg", width: 95%),
+    figure([#image("./imgs/geareddrive.jpeg", width: 62%)], caption: [#link("https://www.vexforum.com/t/gearing-on-a-six-motor-drive/109357")[Geared Drive @6MotorGearing]]),
   )
 )